Selah Kids Complete Collection Kit

 The oils in this kit have been used for these things and more.
 Please read the information on each individual oils page as well.
 Use the links on the chart below to look at each oil page.

-- Ease, Jr.: This oil blend may be used with minor bumps and scrapes.
+- Ease, Jr.: for pain associated with minor bumps and scrapes

-- Empower, Jr.: This oil blend may be used to help with concentration, focus, and attention.
+- Empower, Jr.: for concentration, focus, and attention

-- Regenerate, Jr.: This oil blend may be used with bruises, bumps, muscle pains, muscle aches and growing pains.
+- Regenerate, Jr.: for repairing and restoring tissue damage from bruises, bumps, muscle pains, muscle aches and growing pains

-- Resting, Jr.: This oil may help with anxiety, overactive and hard-to-manage children, snoring, sleep walking, stress, insomnia, depression, relaxation, and eases tension.
+- Resting, Jr.: for anxiety, overactive and hard-to-manage children, snoring, sleepwalking, stress, insomnia, depression, relaxation, and easing tension

-- Tummy Troubles, Jr.: This oil blend may be used with colic, gas, constipation, diarrhea and various belly upsets.
+- Tummy Troubles, Jr.: for colic, gas, constipation, diarrhea, and various belly upsets